ritchielrez/ritTimer/README.md

 As you can see from the examples, if you want to use the library, in your main source file you need to define `RIT_TIMER_IMPLEMENTATION` macro.
 Because this library is a **header only library**, you will just need to copy the `ritTimer.hpp` to your include directory of your project.

+## Documention:
+For documentation for this project, open up the `api.md` file under `docs/` folder.
+This documentation is generated using doxygen and moxygen.